Last Updated on February 23, 2023

 Could a points-based immigration system be a viable option for the U.S.?
 Take a closer look at how it's different than a quota system

-A points-based immigration system, also referred to as a merit-based immigration system, is used to determine a noncitizen’s ability to immigrate to a country.
-A points-based system considers several different factors when evaluating an individual’s admissibility, including wealth, education level, language fluency, employment or job offer and connection to the country, such as family ties.
+A points-based immigration system, or merit-based immigration system, determines a noncitizen’s ability to immigrate to a country.
+This system considers several factors when evaluating an individual’s admissibility, including wealth, education level, language fluency, employment or job offer and connection to the country, such as family ties.
 Some countries also have disqualifying criteria for admissions, including a criminal record.

 - Canada